Summer is Curry Season: Here's the Science to Prove It

 Frequently Asked questions

-• Choose a lighter base — tomato, tamarind, or coconut milk rather than a cream sauce.
-Use what is in season: ripe tomatoes, green chillies, fresh lime, coriander.
+• Use what is in season: ripe tomatoes, green chillies, fresh lime, coriander.
 Toast whole spices (cumin, coriander, cardamom) in a dry pan for two minutes before grinding — this step makes a more significant difference than any ingredient upgrade.
 Add chilli heat gradually and taste as you go rather than measuring.
 Serve with a raita (yoghurt, cucumber, carrot) and fragrant basmati or flatbreads.
 A prawn and green mango curry, a Kerala coconut fish curry, or a dry-spiced chicken with fresh herbs will take 40 to 50 minutes from start to plate.
 All of them are better eaten outside with a cold beer.

 • Why do people eat spicy food in hot countries?